BBVA/qed/rtd_docs/source/home/overview.rst

 How
 ---

-QED implements a :ref:`forward-secure <forward_secure_glossary>`
-append-only persistent authenticated data structure.
-Each append operation produces as a result a cryptographic structure (a signed :ref:`snapshot <snapshot_glossary>`), which acts as a receipt for the operation, and can be used later to verify the following statements:
+QED implements a forward-secure append-only persistent authenticated data structure.
+Each append operation produces as a result a cryptographic structure (a signed snapshot), which acts as a receipt for the operation, and can be used later to verify the following statements:

 - Whether or not a piece of data is on QED.